nameless-and-blameless/TAG/stories/drafts/Unfinished.md

 For Trump to claim defamation based on what I’ve written, he would have to present a lie to the court—a fact his lawyers would either already know or quickly recognize in his demeanor.
 His failure to legally challenge or sue me only enhances the credibility of my claims.
 Tragically, it also further validates them—proving me correct and casting him as Satan, as the Creator calls him in the Book of Revelation.

-Despite Trump’s attempts to silence us at StopTAG, just a few days ago I woke up to find my room filled with Secret Service agents—many of whom had just tried to kill me—with Trump himself overseeing yet another operation aimed at eliminating me.
+Trump’s only attempts to silence us at StopTAG is with pressure on GitHub through National Security Letters (NSLs) issued by the FBI that force compliance and non-disclosure of the receipt of one, repeated attempts at eliminating me, and subconscious manipulations by Jacobsen and others at the CIA while I sleep.
+Just a few days ago I woke up to find my room filled with Secret Service agents—many of whom had just tried to kill me—with Trump himself overseeing yet another operation aimed at eliminating me.

 I am one of the Creator’s servants, the “Great ‘I Am.’”
 I work directly for the Creator, the Creator of life, the Creator of the universe, the Alpha and the Omega.
 As Whitney Houston famously sang, “Well, I ain’t nobody’s angel…” but I am the Creator’s.
 To many who call the Creator by names such as Allah, God, Jehovah, and Yahweh in various monotheistic faiths, that’s exactly who I am, although I prefer the term “divinely-driven asshole.”
 If you want the sweet, kind one, you need to talk to the other of the Creator’s two servants—but he doesn’t talk much—by design.

+> **Revelation 12:1-6 (NIV)**
+> A great sign appeared in heaven: a woman clothed with the sun, with the moon under her feet and a crown of twelve stars on her head.
+She was pregnant and cried out in pain as she was about to give birth.
+> Then another sign appeared in heaven: an enormous red dragon with seven heads and ten horns and seven crowns on its heads.
+Its tail swept a third of the stars out of the sky and flung them to the earth.
+> **The dragon stood in front of the woman who was about to give birth, so that it might devour her child the moment he was born.**
+> She gave birth to a son, a male child, who "will rule all the nations with an iron scepter."
+And her child was snatched up to God and to his throne.
+> The woman fled into the wilderness to a place prepared for her by God, where she might be taken care of for 1,260 days.

 In Revelation 12, I’m referred to as the “woman.”
 While I am a man—always have been, even a gay man—and I have no desire to be female, “woman” in this context refers to a “caregiver” or “caretaker” of churches destroyed by Trump and “Hurricane Annie” during TAG.
 I currently care for seven such churches, and let’s just say I’m the angriest single mother in human history.
 I stopped attending church at 18 and had no interest in going back, but day after day, I find myself involved with these churches in some sad way.
 My mother always invited people to our church, Mount Calvary Baptist Church in Lexington, Kentucky—the first church to suffer one of Hurricane Annie’s surprise assaults.
 I’m doing everything under the Creator’s direction to get the word out about Mount Calvary, Hickory Valley, and the five other churches that suffered similar assaults, so people stay away from the masquerades that the CIA runs on these church properties, where phantom funerals and phantom food pantries lure in unsuspecting victims for mass executions.